Can You Re-Stucco Over Existing Stucco? The Rules of Resurfacing

 4. Critical Details: Windows and Weeps

 Adding a new layer of stucco thickens the wall by 1/8" to 1/4".
-You must consider the transitions.
+You must consider how the wall transitions to other elements.

-Weep Screeds: Never bury the weep screed at the foundation.
-The new stucco must stop cleanly at the drainage line to prevent water entrapment.
+Weep Screeds: Never bury the weep screed at the foundation line.
+The new stucco must stop cleanly at the drainage line to prevent trapping water inside the wall.

 Conclusion: A Fresh Start Without Demolition

-Re-stuccoing over existing walls is efficient and cost-effective, provided the prep work (sandblasting) is done correctly.
-It avoids the massive labor cost of stripping the house down to the studs while giving you a brand-new, warranted exterior.
+Re-stuccoing over existing walls is highly efficient and cost-effective, provided the prep work (sandblasting) is done correctly.
+It avoids the massive labor cost of stripping the house down to the wood framing while giving you a brand-new, structurally sound exterior.

 Frequently Asked Questions About Stucco